-- 28. The Audit Partnership's role on Counter Fraud will be in accordance with the Council's Counter Fraud Strategy and with the resources approved by the Audit, Governance & Standards Committee in the Annual Audit Plan. - 29.
-This role may include developing and maintaining relevant policies, including the Counter Fraud Strategy itself for approval by appropriate officer groups and the Policy & Resources Committee or Audit, Governance & Standards Committee as required by the Council's constitution. - 30.
+- 28. Internal Audit's role The Audit Partnership's role on Counter Fraud will be in accordance with the Council's Counter Fraud Strategy and with the resources approved by the Audit, Governance & Standards Committee in the Annual Audit Plan. - 29.
+This role may include developing and maintaining relevant policies, including the Counter Fraud Strategy itself for approval by appropriate officer groups and the Policy & Resources Committee or Audit, Governance & Standards Committee as required by the Council's constitution. - 25-30.
 The Audit Partnership may also undertake training and awareness raising activity for officers and Members on the Council's Counter Fraud Strategy and related policies and procedures.
-Such training will be undertaken in consultation with appropriate officer groups. - 31.
-The Audit Partnership may assist or lead, as needed, in the identification and investigation of suspected fraudulent activities within the Council and notify Management and the Audit, Governance & Standards Committee of the results.
-This may include examining matches identified by the National Fraud Initiative, the Kent Intelligence Network or any other data matching activities. - 32.
-Where a significant investigation requires purchase of additional resource or amendment to the agreed audit plan the Head of Audit Partnership will consult the Chair of the Audit, Governance & Standards Committee after discussion with the Director of Finance & Business Improvement.
+Such training will be undertaken in consultation with appropriate officer groups. - 26-31.
+Internal Audit The Audit Partnership may assist or lead, as needed, in the identification and investigation of significant suspected fraudulent activities within the Council and notify Management and the Audit, Governance & Standards Committee of the results.
+This may include examining matches identified by the National Fraud Initiative, the Kent Intelligence Network or any other data matching activities. - 27.32.
+Where a significant investigation requires purchase of additional resource or amendment to the agreed audit plan the Head of Audit Partnership will consult the Chair of the Audit, Governance & Standards Committee after discussion with the Director of Environment & Shared ServicesFinance & Business Improvement.